jolution/le-checkout-jira/README.md

 # Gitbranch Generator Browser Extension for Jira On Promise

-This is a browser extension that generates a git branch name based on the current date and time.
+This is a browser extension that generates a git branch name based on the current jira issue key and the issue summary.

 ## Installation